 Students interested in completing a studio art minor should speak to their undergraduate

-Brent Dedas, M.F.A. / Graphic Design + Illustration
+Brent Dedas, M.F.A. / Drawing and Graphic Design + Illustration

 Naomi Falk, M.F.A. / 3D Studies

 Meena Khalili, M.F.A. / Graphic Design + Illustration